Trade/other name(s): Zometa, Reclast, zoledronate

 Why would this drug be used?

 Zoledronic acid is a type of drug known as a bisphosphonate.
-It is used to help treat cancer that has spread to the bones, usually along with other treatments such as chemotherapy.
-It lowers the risk of fractures and other bone problems.
-It is also used to lower high blood calcium levels in people who have cancer in the bones.
+It is used to help prevent problems (such as broken bones) caused by cancer that has spread to the bones.
+It is also used to lower high blood calcium levels and treat very weak bones (osteoporosis).

 How does this drug work?